PSFC-HEDP/cps-analysis/README.md

  This will prompt you to click on the plot to select limits for the peak.
  As before, you can right-click at any time to undo an action.
  Close the plot when the peak limits are satisfactory.

+ It will repeat this for every spectrum file in the given directory, outputing a plot of each spectrum as a PNG, with the yield, mean energy, and width written on the side.
+ Lmk if you want the output as EPS or something for whatever reason;
+ it's not that difficult a thing to add.

  This program isn’t as powerful as Fredrick’s AnalyzeCR39, so if you have a use case that doesn’t seem to be covered by the choices you’re given,